amilochau/.github/docs/roadmap.md

 ## Prior roadmap

-The roadmap items before 2021 Q3 are tracked on the Azure DevOps organization, and have not been migrated here yet.
-See [this issue](https://github.com/amilochau/.github/issues/8) to subscribe on the migration progression.
+The roadmap items before 2021 Q3 are tracked on the Azure DevOps organization, and won't be migrated.